denius/FortranTranspiler.jl/README.md

 # Work In Progess

+Tests needed, lots of them.

 It is also necessary to work out the function arguments, or rather array arguments.
 This will require a double pass of source.

-For formatted I/O, you need the `FortranFormattedIO.jl` package, alike [FortranFiles.jl](https://github.com/traktofon/FortranFiles.jl).
+For formatted I/O requires the `FortranFormattedIO.jl` package, alike [FortranFiles.jl](https://github.com/traktofon/FortranFiles.jl).
 There is no such package yet, it needs to be developed.
 For this possibility there is a branch `v2`.